davidtchiu/davidtchiu.github.io/teaching/cs161/hwk7.img/index.md

 As you can see, each integer in the 2D array corresponds to a gray pixel intensity value.
 Values closer to zero tend towards black, and closer to 255 tend towards white.

 #### Student Outcomes
+- Practice with 2D array traversal

-- More practice with nested loops and 2D arrays
+- Exposure to real world applications of 2D arrays
+- Exposure to classic image processing techniques (smoothing, intensity/brightness, flipping)

 #### Required Files